SimpleToM: Exposing the Gap between Explicit ToM Inference and Implicit ToM Application in LLMs: Results and analysis

-\textbf{Judgment of behavior:} Our results (Table~\ref{tab:eval2way-main}, ``judgment'' column) show that this additional, seemingly trivial, inference step (beyond the behavior prediction) makes the task \textbf{much more difficult} for all the models.
-Even the newest and largest models like Llama-3.1-405B, Claude-3.5-Sonnet, and GPT-4o, which all achieved accuracies of more than 95\% on inferring characters’ mental state, consistently make inaccurate judgments of behavior, and their performance drop to far below random (with accuracies in the range of 10\% to 24.9\%).
-Llama-3.1-8B somehow manages around random performance (at 54.6\%), as an outlier.
-Finally, o1-preview, the best-performing model on behavior prediction, also gets the best score on this judgment prediction task, but even so it reaches only 59.5\%, far below its performance on the other questions.
-These results show that even the latest models lack the ability to effectively apply ToM reasoning in this kind of judgment task.
+\textbf{Judgment of behavior:} Our results (Table~\ref{tab:eval2way-main}, ``judgment'' column) show that this additional inference step (making judgment of the characters' behavior beyond just behavior prediction) makes the task \textbf{much more difficult} for all the models.
+Even the newer and larger models like Llama-3.1-405B, Claude-3.5-Sonnet, and GPT-4o, which all achieved accuracies of more than 95\% on inferring characters’ mental state, consistently make inaccurate judgments of behavior, and their performances drop to far below random (with accuracies in the range of 10\% to 24.9\%).
+A subset of models (Llama-3.1-8B, Llama-3.2-1B, Llama-3.2-3B, Ministral-8B) manages performance near random chance level, while performing relatively worse on behavior prediction, presumably because these models are failing to make a meaningful judgment beyond random guessing.
+Even the best performing model on judgment prediction, DeepSeek-R1, reaching 65.8\%, is significantly below its performance on the other questions, illustrating a clear explicit vs. applied ToM performance gap.

-\textbf{Overall ToM reasoning:} To fully reason about the judgment question, requires reasoning about the behavior prediction, which relies on understanding the mental state (information awareness) question.
+\textbf{Summary:} To fully reason about the judgment question requires reasoning about the behavior prediction, which in turn relies on understanding the mental state (information awareness) question.
 We can visualize this by recording the \textbf{first} failure on the three ``mental state'' $\rightarrow$ ``behavior'' $\rightarrow$ ``judgment'' questions.
-Figure~\ref{fig:piechart_failures} shows the distribution of such failures, showing the proportionally large cases failing at the behavior and judgment steps.
-For most models the green segment, representing full understanding of the stories in terms of ToM reasoning, is very small.
+Figure~\ref{fig:piechart_failures} shows the distribution of such failures, showing the large proportion of cases failing at the behavior and judgment steps (applied ToM).
+For most models the ``All Correct'' segment, representing full understanding of the 2-sentence stories in \dataset{} in terms of ToM reasoning, is very small.